re-rxjs/react-rxjs.org/docs/introduction/core-concepts.md

 // Will continue with B1...
 A3...
 B2...
 A4
 ```

-This in a way makes might make sense because you might want to have a different state for each subscription, however, this doesn't play nicely with React.
+This makes sense because you might want to have a different state for each subscription.
+However, this doesn't play nicely with React.
 In React, you have different components, and they all need to receive the same value.
 Moreover, if that value dispatches a call to a service, you'd only want to make one single call to be shared among all of the components.

-RxJS has an operator that helps with this, `share`:
+RxJS has an operator that helps with this, called `share`:

 ```ts
 import { interval } from "rxjs";